United Nations General Assembly Resolution 377 (V): Invocation of General Assembly 377

 The Uniting for Peace resolution was implemented 13 times between 1951 and 2022.
-It has been invoked by both the Security Council (8 times) and the General Assembly (5 times).
-Eleven of those cases took the form of Emergency Special Sessions.
+It has been invoked by both the Security Council (eight times) and the General Assembly (five times).
+Eleven of those cases took the form of an Emergency Special Session.

 Security Council invoked

 Middle East (1956) – France and UK veto – 1st Emergency Special Session

 Invoked by Security Council Resolution 119.
 Although "Uniting for Peace" was enacted because of Soviet vetoes, its first use was against two NATO members.
-The Assembly's first emergency special session was instigated by a procedural vote of the Security Council on its Resolution 119 of 31 October 1956, as a result of the Suez Crisis, which commenced 29 October 1956.
-France and the United Kingdom were the only two Council members to vote against the adoption of Council resolution 119, and were likewise, along with Israel, the principal antagonists in the conflict with Egypt.
+The First Emergency Special Session (of the UNGA) was instigated by a procedural vote of the Security Council on its Resolution 119 of 31 October 1956, as a result of the Suez Crisis, which commenced 29 October 1956.
+France and the United Kingdom were the only two Council members to vote against the adoption of Resolution 119, and were likewise, along with Israel, the principal antagonists in the conflict with Egypt.
 The session's meetings were held between 1 November and 10 November 1956.